 I do confess, it doesn’t bring in as much money as many other things.
 I never seem to upload the thousands of photos I store on my hard drive but there is happiness in knowing I could.
 And while the sales may be small they are steady, continuing even as I neglect them for years at a time.
 A super melty cheese fondue image also doesn’t age badly, and so it remains my top seller year after year, all over the world.
 A piece of sea coral my mother picked up on a beach holiday is then used as the logo for a conservation organization in the same area.
 I am happy to see my photo from a tamale festival now being used in their promotional materials.
 Because those tamales were so, so good and deserved the recognition.

 And so I work to balance life and art, juggling time and effort, parenting and artmaking.
 I don’t always get it right, but at least I am enjoying myself greatly while doing it.
 And when I cook something new, not only do we get to eat it but the photo can be sold worldwide.
 When I discover the perfect nutmeg fresh from the tree during an artist residency outside of Kuala Lumpur, I can photograph it and sell it to people who do need to illustrate their nutmeg businesses or perhaps just the health benefits of nutmeg.
 So the nutmeg inspires a poem, a thought, a song and a little magical bit of what some jazz musicians liked to call mailbox money.

-I often encourage others to join me in selling their photos and will offer a workshop at Sur Place Media in Mile-End in Montreal beginning March 10, 2020.
-Join me there and I will share some of my tips and tricks, secrets and bright ideas.
+I often encourage others to join me in selling their photos and I offered a workshop at Sur Place Media in Mile-End in Montreal in March, 2020.
+And then we all got locked down by the coronavirus and so many of us in the arts now need ways to earn some income from home.
+You can contact me by email or through Facebook for an online session of creative coaching.
+Together we can explore some of my tips and tricks, secrets and bright ideas.